-In the opinions of Bond Counsel and Co-Bond Counsel, based on existing statutes and court decisions and assuming continuing compliance by the State of Connecticut with its covenants relating to certain requirements contained in the Internal Revenue Code of 1986, as amended, interest on the 2022 Series A and B Bonds is excludable from the gross income of the owners thereof for purposes of federal income taxation and will not be treated as a preference item for purposes of computing the federal alternative minimum tax; however, such interest is taken into account in determining the annual adjusted financial statement income of certain corporations for the purpose of computing the alternative minimum tax imposed on corporations for tax years beginning after December 31, 2022.
-In the opinions of Bond Counsel and Co-Bond Counsel, under existing statutes, interest on the 2022 Series A and B Bonds is excludable from Connecticut taxable income for purposes of the Connecticut income tax on individuals, trusts and estates and is excludable from the adjusted for purposes of the Connecticut income tax on individuals, trusts and estates and is excludable from the income so of individuals, trusts and estates and is excludable from the income tax on the 2022 Series A and B Bonds is excludable from the definition of "gross income" for purposes of the Corporation Business Tax imposed by Chapter 208 of the Connecticut General Statutes and other federal and State tax consequences of ownership or disposition of the 2022 Series A and B Bonds, see "Tax Exemption" herein.
+In the opinions of Bond Counsel and Co-Bond Counsel, based on existing statutes and court decisions and assuming continuing compliance by the State of Connecticut with its covenants relating to certain requirements contained in the Internal Revenue Code of 1986, as amended, interest on the 2023 Series A and B Bonds is excludable from the gross income of the owners thereof for purposes of federal income taxation and will not be treated as a preference item for purposes of computing the federal alternative minimum tax; however, such interest is taken into account in determining the annual adjusted financial statement income of certain corporations for the purpose of computing the alternative minimum tax imposed on corporations for tax years beginning after December 31, 2022.
+In the opinions of Bond Counsel and Co-Bond Counsel, under existing statutes, interest on the 2023 Series A and B Bonds is excludable from Connecticut taxable income for purposes of the Connecticut income tax on individuals, trusts and estates and is excludable from amounts on which the net Connecticut max is based in the case of individuals, trusts and estates required to pay the federal alternative minimum tax.
+For a discussion of the inclusion of interest income on the 2023 Series A and B Bonds in the definition of "gross income" for purposes of the Corporation Business Tax imposed by Chapter 208 of the Connecticut General Statutes and other federal and State tax consequences of ownership or disposition of the 2023 Series A and B Bonds, see "Tax Exemption" herein.

-\$830,000,000 Special Tax Obligation Bonds Transportation Infrastructure Purposes 2022 Series A
+\$875,000,000 Special Tax Obligation Bonds Transportation Infrastructure Purposes 2023 Series A

-\$313,490,000 Special Tax Obligation Refunding Bonds Transportation Infrastructure Purposes 2022 Series B
+\$349,005,000 Special Tax Obligation Refunding Bonds Transportation Infrastructure Purposes 2023 Series B